-- 4.1 There are 2 options available to LDC as follows: - 1) To continue with Cabinet's decision to stop operating FGLC and hand the property back to SCC at the end of April 2020.
+- 4.1 There are 2 options available to LDC as follows: - To continue with Cabinet's decision to stop operating FGLC and hand the property back to SCC at the end of April 2020.
 Future provision of any required leisure facilities would be addressed through the Local Plan process. - 2) To keep FGLC open without the all weather pitch and sports hall with a new lease with SCC with a view to replacing FGLC with a new facility as soon as possible, subject to a cap in capital expenditure on FGLC of £695,000 for the five year period.

-Option 1 To continue with Cabinet's decision to stop operating FGLC and hand the property back to SCC at the end of April 2020.
+To continue with Cabinet's decision to stop operating FGLC and hand the property back to SCC at Option 1 the end of April 2020.
 Future provision of any required leisure facilities would be addressed through the Local Plan process.
-Advantages Disadvantages controlled.
-All liabilities limited to N There is no a high cost, The saving i long term agreement that ties LDC into high risk situation. n the FL contract payment could be t of the mitigation plan to support It will negatively impact users of the centre.
-It will have an impact on the delivery of targeted activities including poor health prevention and management, preventing social isolation, diversionary ASB activities, healthy lifestyles and people with disabilities.
-It will reduce the number of affordable facilities and usable options for people and clubs in Lichfield.
-It is likely that up to 42 posts will be made redundant.
-It is likely to result in the repayment of the SE grant.
+Advantages Disadvantages Financial risks are predictable and more • It will negatively impact users of the centre. controlled.
+It will have an impact on the delivery of targeted All liabilities associated with an ageing building are activities including poor health prevention and limited to May 2020. management, preventing social isolation, diversionary ASB activities, healthy lifestyles and people with There is no long term agreement that ties LDC into disabilities. a high cost, high risk situation. • It will reduce the number of affordable facilities and The saving in the FL contract payment could be used as part of the mitigation plan to support usable options for people and clubs in Lichfield.
+It is likely that up to 42 posts will be made redundant. priority users. • It is likely to result in the repayment of the SE grant.
 Potential loss of Section 106 monies totalling £347,752.